PEtab-dev/petab_sciml/doc/format.rst

 PEtab SciML further extends the following standard PEtab files:

 1. :ref:`Mapping Table <mapping_table>`: Extended to describe how NN
-   inputs, outputs and parameters map to PEtab entities.
+   inputs, outputs and parameters map to PEtab variables.
 2. :ref:`Parameters Table <parameter_table>`: Extended to describe
    nominal values for NN parameters.
-3. :ref:`Problem YAML File <YAML_file>`: Extended to include a new SciML field for NN models and (optionally) array or tensor formatted data.
+3. :ref:`Problem YAML File <YAML_file>`: Extended to include a new SciML field for NN models and (optionally) array data.

 All other PEtab files remain unchanged.
 This specification explains the format for each file that is added or modified by the PEtab SciML